Expertium/expertium.github.io/Benchmark.md

 3.​ FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

 4.​ FSRS-5.
-It takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.
+It has 2 more parameters than FSRS-4.5 and it takes into account same-day reviews, unlike all previous versions; though the improvement in accuracy is small.

 5.​ FSRS-6.
 The newest version.
 It has 2 more parameters than FSRS-5.
 One for same-day reviews, and oen for controlling the shape of the forgetting curve.
 Before FSRS-6 the shape was the same for all users.